 Despite many common features houses containerized and modular, they are not equivalent systems.
 There are several key differences between them that significantly affect their final form and functionality.
 Both container houses and modular houses offer unique advantages that make them attractive to people looking for an alternative to traditional construction, but it's worth checking how they really differ.

-Both containers and modules are a type of prefabricated construction, i.e. their production process takes place outside the construction site.
-They arrive at the final installation site equipped with doors, windows, as well as electrical, water and sewage and heating installations.
+Both containers and modules are a type of prefabricated construction, i.e. their production process takes place off-site construction.
+They arrive at the final assembly site equipped with doors, windows, as well as electrical, water and sewage and heating installations.
 Each of their elements is made in safe factory conditions by a team of experienced professionals.

 Container houses are made in a simpler construction - their walls consist of three layers: sheet metal, insulation and laminated board from the inside.
 They are strong and durable, resistant to harsh weather conditions.
 On the other hand, modular houses are additionally finished from the outside with a facade board (or other material chosen by the investor), and their insulation layer is much thicker.
 Importantly, the modules offered by reputable manufacturers provide a heat transfer coefficient of U=0,2 W/(m²*K).

 An important structural difference is also the way the roof is built.
 In containers it is actually flat, with a slope angle of 1%, while in the case of modular buildings it is as much as 30%.
-The insulation of this zone of the building is also designed differently.
+The insulation of this zone is also different building.
 Although in both cases the insulation material is mineral wool in combination with a vapor barrier foil, it is modular houses they are additionally equipped with a roof membrane.

 As a rule, modular houses are built with large steel frames and panels.
 All components are manufactured and assembled in the factory, and then transported to the construction site.
 Such modules are more aesthetic than container houses because they can be designed with different finishes and materials.
 The most common solution is a natural façade board that can be painted in many colors, which gives the designer a wide range of possibilities to adjust the building to the investor's taste.
 An additional advantage is the issue of finishing the roof.
 In case of containers it is a trapezoidal sheet, while the roofs of modular houses are usually finished with sheet metal on the so-called seam.
 Both the one and the other type of finish allows you to choose a color in accordance with the RAL template.